Canada legalizes marijuana for recreational use

 OTTAWA, Canada – Nearly a century of marijuana prohibition came to an end Wednesday, October 17, as Canada became the first major Western nation to legalize and regulate its sale and recreational use.

-The change was praised by pot enthusiasts and investors in a budding industry that has seen pot stocks soar on the Toronto and New York stock exchanges, but sharply questioned by some health professionals and opposition politicians.
+The legalization has been embraced by pot enthusiasts and investors in a budding industry that has seen pot stocks soar on the Toronto and New York stock exchanges, but sharply questioned by some health professionals and opposition politicians.

 "We're not legalizing cannabis because we think it's good for our health.
 We're doing it because we know it's not good for our children," Prime Minister Justin Trudeau said on the eve of the reform.